Customer Service Questions

 This may be caused by a couple of things:

-One possible cause may be sulfate reducing bacteria in the hot water heater.
+One possible cause may be sulfate-reducing bacteria in the water heater.
 These are non-harmful bacteria that can grow in extreme temperatures.
 They are even found in some hot springs.
 These bacteria take sulfate and change it into hydrogen sulfide (rotten egg smell).
 This can be remedied by turning the water heater all the way up for 24 hours and then flushing it and returning the hot water heater to its normal temperature.
 Caution: Be extremely careful of scalding water during the 24-hour period.
 This water will burn very quickly.
 Extra caution should be used around children.
 Click here for more information.

 Unpleasant smells can also come up from drains and be mistaken for being in the water.
 Test for this by checking to see if it is actually an odor in the water.
 Fill a clean glass with the water and then take it away from the sink and smell the water in the glass right over the edge.
 If there is no smell, it may be the drain.
 Test this again by smelling close to the drain and see if objectionable odors are noticed.
 If so, one remedy is to clean out the trap under the sink or simply use a commercial drain cleaner or a small amount of bleach in the drain overnight.
 If customers are not comfortable with any of the above mentioned remedies a licensed plumber may also be contacted.
 If the water itself has an odor, please contact HCWA's Water Quality Section at (770) 914-3699 or after hours at (770) 957-6659 for further assistance.